Kostiantyn Voblyi: Scientific works

-Voblyi Kostiantyn Hryhorovych studied the economic resources of Ukraine, in particular study of labor and raw material potential of the Dnieper, which became a priority for the scientist.
-In his article "Productive Forces of Ukraine" Voblyi Kostiantyn Hryhorovych stressed that minerals are a valuable source of natural productive forces that give industrial direction to the Ukrainian national economy and that these natural resources are the key to the harmonious development of the two main productive forces of agriculture and industry.
+Voblyi studied the economic resources of Ukraine, in particular study of labor and raw material potential of the Dnieper, which became a priority for the scientist.
+In his article "Productive Forces of Ukraine" Voblyi stressed that minerals are a valuable source of natural productive forces that give industrial direction to the Ukrainian national economy and that these natural resources are the key to the harmonious development of the two main productive forces of agriculture and industry.

-Voblyi Kostiantyn Hryhorovych gave a thorough description of the Nikopol manganese deposit, emphasizing that manganese increases the hardness and viscosity of iron and steel alloys.
+Voblyi gave a thorough description of the Nikopol manganese deposit, emphasizing that manganese increases the hardness and viscosity of iron and steel alloys.
 The scientist also emphasized the significant economic potential of high-quality granite, kaolin, and limestone deposits, taking the Tokovsk deposit of light pink and red granite as an example.

-Much of the scientific work of Kostiantyn Voblyi devoted to the problems of development and deployment of productive forces of Ukraine, the creation of new industries and integrated development of areas.
+Much of Voblyi's scientific work was devoted to the problems of development and deployment of productive forces of Ukraine, the creation of new industries and integrated development of areas.
 The scientist identified scientific approaches to economic zoning of Ukraine, identified the following areas in the country: South-East, Central and West.